-Corporate travel program compliance is the Holy Grail for travel managers and can prove to be elusive.
-But it’s essential to vendor negotiations, duty of care, accurate travel reports and a half dozen other key considerations.
+Corporate travel policy compliance is the Holy Grail for travel managers and can prove to be elusive.
+But it’s essential to vendor negotiations, duty of care, accurate travel reports, and a half dozen other key considerations.
 We have assembled the following truths to assist you in this quest.
 As a corporate travel agency, here’s what we see time and time again.

 There are many factors that differ between companies and dictate what the ideal travel platform should be.
 These include:

 - Travel profile (international vs. domestic, key city pairs)

 - Airlines that match the travel profile

 - Corporate culture and attitude of senior management

 Making sure you have built the optimal platform is the first and most important step in having a corporate travel management program that delivers full compliance from your travelers.
 Whether your current program has been in place for years, or it’s the result of multiple travel managers over the course of as many years, there’s a good chance it could benefit from a new look with objective eyes.